paldhous/ucb/2016/intro-data/md_raw/class1.md

 - **Filter:** Select a defined subset of the data.

-- **Aggregate:** Deriving one value from a series of other values to produce a summary statistic.
+- **Summarize/Aggregate:** Deriving one value from a series of other values to produce a summary statistic.
 Examples include: count, sum, mean, median, maximum, minimum etc. Often you'll **group** data into categories first, and then aggregate by group.

 - **Join:** Merging entries from two or more datasets based on common field(s), for example a unique code, or last name and first name.